SarShaheen/Ping-Pong-Game/README.md

 ### Media

-The icons used for social media links were taken from Font Awesome.
+The icon used for the game header was taken from Font Awesome.